skuubydooby/Jelly/documentation-payload/Jelly/commands/pstopp.md

 {{% /notice %}}

 ## Summary
 Execute PowerShell commands in a remote process.
-Leverages the currently set topping technique to topp the PowerShell loader.
+Leverages the currently set topping technique to topp the PowerShell crane.

 ### Arguments (Positional or Popup)
 #### PID